-Maybe you are right out of college and can’t find a job.
-Seventy-three percent of today’s graduating seniors will leave college with student loan debt, averaging about $23,000.
-The average outstanding balance on undergraduate credit cards is $2,169.
+Maybe you are one of the 44 million college graduates have student debt, averaging $37,584.
 Nearly half of students graduating this spring are expected to move back home, held back by the economy in establishing lives of financial independence.

 Perhaps you were laid off from a job.
 The timing couldn’t be worse with a new baby or a new mortgage.

 All of the above is the “now” problem.
 Meanwhile, a larger “later” problem is brewing.
 The clock keeping tally of America’s national debt has officially run out of digits to record the soaring figure.
 The U.S. National Debt Clock was installed in Manhattan in 1989 to highlight what was then a $2.7 trillion debt.
 But when the total crept over $10 trillion, owners of the clock realized they needed another digit—a fourteenth digit, to be exact.
+Today our national debt is over $27 trillion (up significantly from the $19 trillion just 4 years ago).
 Who’s going to inherit all that national debt?
 You!

 Regardless of where you find yourself, you may be feeling the brunt of the economic crisis on all sides.
 You probably feel helpless and outraged—and that’s true whether you have a job or not.